namikingsoft/suiko/README.md

 Suiko
 ==================
-This is prototype of Hydroponics system for aeration and liquid fertilizer adjustment.
+This is prototype of Hydroponics system for aeration and liquid fertilizer adjustment via Bluetooth.

 Circuit Diagram
 ------------------